Andrew McCutchen Player Props: Pirates vs. Marlins

 Andrew McCutchen At The Plate

-- McCutchen leads Pittsburgh in OBP (.381) this season, fueled by 57 hits.
+- McCutchen leads Pittsburgh with an OBP of .392 this season while batting .267 with 47 walks and 34 runs scored.

-- Among the qualified hitters in MLB action, his batting average ranks 77th, his on-base percentage ranks 14th, and he is 95th in the league in slugging.
+- Among the qualified hitters in baseball, he ranks 62nd in batting average, ninth in on-base percentage, and 79th in slugging.

-- McCutchen has picked up an RBI in 26.6% of his games this year, with two or more RBI in 9.4% of his games.
-He has also produced three or more runs in one contest.
+- In 26.2% of his games this year, McCutchen has had at least one RBI.
+He's picked up more than one in 9.2% and driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.